Drake Hollow: Reception

-The Xbox One version of Drake Hollow received generally favorable reviews according to review aggregator Metacritic.
+The Xbox One version of Drake Hollow received generally favorable reviews according to review aggregator website Metacritic.
 Brendan Lowry from Windows Central gave the Xbox version of Drake Hollow a positive review and found it to be an overall enjoyable experience, even though he was frustrated by its endgame content.
 Nicholas Mercurio from Eurogamer Italy assessed Drake Hollow to be a simple survival game title that offers little in terms of innovation, but manages to competently present a number of unique elements as part of its gameplay experience.
 He was impressed with the game's art direction and visual design for the Drake creatures, in particular their resemblance to actual vegetables.
 In their review of the PC version of Drake Hollow, CD-Action criticized the game's "weak story, repetitive gameplay, and unvaried combat", but drew a favorable comparison to the early access title Ooblets and recommended it as a competent co-operative survival game for casual players.